KMubashshera/KMubashshera/README.md

-- 👋 Hi, I’m @MZuhairKhan
+- 👋 Hi, I’m @KMubashshera
-- 👀 I’m interested in quantum computing.
+- 👀 I’m interested in Natural Sciences.
-- 🌱 I’m currently learning Python, Scala and quantum technology.
+- 🌱 I’m currently learning JAVA, and I am quite interested in physics and chemistry.
-- 💞️ I’m looking to collaborate on qiskit/cirq projects.
+- 💞️ I’m looking to collaborate on Material Science related projects.

 ----